 Other Property and Equipment

-Property and equipment that are not crude oil and natural gas properties are recorded at cost and depreciated using the straight-line method over their estimated useful lives of three to seven years.
+Property and equipment that are not crude oil and natural gas properties are recorded at cost and depreciated using the straight-line method over their estimated useful lives of to seven years.
 Expenditures for replacements, renewals, and betterments are capitalized.
 Maintenance and repairs are charged to operations as incurred.
 Long-lived assets, other than crude oil and natural gas properties, are evaluated for impairment to determine if current circumstances and market conditions indicate the carrying amount may not be recoverable.
 The Company has not recognized any impairment losses on non-crude oil and natural gas long-lived assets.
-Depreciation expense was $39,101 and $50,652 for the three months ended September 30, 2017 and 2016, respectively.
-Depreciation expense was $124,888 and $155,813 for the nine months ended September 30, 2017 and 2016, respectively.

 Oil and Gas Properties

 Northern follows the full cost method of accounting for crude oil and natural gas operations whereby all costs related to the exploration and development of crude oil and natural gas properties are capitalized into a single cost center (“full cost pool”).
 Such costs include land acquisition costs, geological and geophysical expenses, carrying charges on non-producing properties, costs of drilling directly related to acquisition, and exploration activities.
-Internal costs that are capitalized are directly attributable to acquisition, exploration and development activities and do not include costs related to the production, general corporate overhead or similar activities.
+Internal costs that are capitalized are directly attributable to acquisition, exploration and development activities and do not include costs related to production, general corporate overhead or similar activities.
 Costs associated with production and general corporate activities are expensed in the period incurred.
-Capitalized costs are summarized as follows for the three and nine months ended September 30, 2017 and 2016, respectively.
+Capitalized costs are summarized as follows for the years ended December 31, 2020, 2019 and 2018, respectively:

-As of September 30, 2017, the Company held leasehold interests in the Williston Basin on acreage located in North Dakota and Montana targeting the Bakken and Three Forks formations.
+As of December 31, 2020, the Company held leasehold interests primarily in the Williston Basin of the United States on acreage targeting the Bakken and Three Forks formations.

 Proceeds from property sales will generally be credited to the full cost pool, with no gain or loss recognized, unless such a sale would significantly alter the relationship between capitalized costs and the proved reserves attributable to these costs.
 A significant alteration would typically involve a sale of 25% or more of the proved reserves related to a single full cost pool.
-In the nine months ended September 30, 2017 and 2016, there were no property sales that resulted in a significant alteration.
+In the years ended December 31, 2020, 2019 and 2018, there were no property sales that resulted in a significant alteration.

-Capitalized costs associated with impaired properties and capitalized costs related to properties having proved reserves, plus the estimated future development costs and asset retirement costs, are depleted and amortized on the unit-of-production method.
+Capitalized costs associated with impaired unproved properties and capitalized costs related to properties having proved reserves, plus the estimated future development costs and asset retirement costs, are depleted and amortized on the unit-of-production method.
 Under this method, depletion is calculated at the end of each period by multiplying total production for the period by a depletion rate.
 The depletion rate is determined by dividing the total unamortized cost base plus future development costs by net equivalent proved reserves at the beginning of the period.
-The costs of unproved properties are withheld from the depletion base until such time as they are either developed or abandoned.
+The costs of unproved properties are withheld from the depletion base until such time as they are either proved or impaired.
 When proved reserves are assigned or the property is considered to be impaired, the cost of the property or the amount of the impairment is added to costs subject to depletion and full cost ceiling calculations.
-For the three months ended September 30, 2017 and 2016, the Company expired leases of $5.1 million and $5.2 million, respectively.
-For the nine months ended September 30, 2017 and 2016, the Company expired leases of $14.8 million and $10.5 million, respectively.
+For the years ended December 31, 2020, 2019 and 2018, the Company expired leases of $2.9 million, $3.6 million, and $9.4 million, respectively.

 Asset Retirement Obligations